NAUMathStat/seminars/teachingSpring2015.md

 title: Teaching Showcase
 ---

-Short description...
+The Teaching Showcase is a (roughtly) monthly opportunity for professional development focused on the best practices of teaching.
+It is our hope that all attendees will learn from the expertise of their colleagues and be in a state of continuous improvement in the classroom as an instructor.
+These talks will be especially helpful to those new to teaching, providing support and useful ideas for their classrooms.

 The Department of Mathematics & Statistics takes pride in the overall quality of instruction and the amount of scholarly teaching that occurs.
-The department is engaged in a number of student centered initiatives, which you can read about [here](http://nau.edu/CEFNS/NatSci/Math/Innovative-Teaching/).
+The department is engaged in a number of student-centered initiatives, which you can read about [here](http://nau.edu/CEFNS/NatSci/Math/Innovative-Teaching/).

 # Schedule for Spring 2015 #

-### A discussion about inquiry-based learning (part 2) ##
+### A discussion about inquiry-based learning (part 2) ###

 **Date:** January 21, 2015